Menu Bar App

 Session management

 The app calls the lattices CLI for session operations.
-Launch runs lattices in the project directory, Sync runs lattices sync to reconcile panes, and Restart runs lattices restart <pane> to kill and re-run a pane’s process.
+Launch runs lattices start in the project directory, Sync runs lattices sync to reconcile panes, and Restart runs lattices restart <pane> to kill and re-run a pane's process.
 Detach and Kill call tmux detach-client and tmux kill-session directly.

 Window tiling